+Techniques:

-Techniques: The uncommon mapping technique [1][2] searches for uncommon areas of each color layer (Hue, Saturation or Intensity) of an image, based upon grayscale image segmentation of each of these layers and then weighting the image segments by the number of pixels in each segment.
+The uncommon mapping technique [1][2] searches for uncommon areas of each color layer (Hue, Saturation or Intensity) of an image, based upon grayscale image segmentation of each of these layers and then weighting the image segments by the number of pixels in each segment.

-The novelty detection technique (not yet published for this application, but the Hopfield neural network (HNN) technique is from Bogacz [4]) takes the mean colors (<Hue>, <Saturation>, and <Intensity>) from the image segmentation of each image sequentially in real time, and then feeds each of these three numbers as 6 binary bits ($3 \times 6=18$ bits) into an HNN.
+The novelty detection technique (not yet published for this application, but the Hopfield neural network (HNN) technique is from Bogacz [4]) takes the mean colors (<Hue>, <Saturation>, and <Intensity>) from the image segmentation of each image sequentially in real time, and then feeds each of these three numbers as 6 binary bits (3×6=18 bits) into an HNN.
 If the HNN has observed another 18-bit vector similar to the example, then that pattern is regarded as familiar and it is discarded.
 On the other hand, if the HNN has not observed the vector before, then the vector is stored in the HNN.
 The corresponding novel image segment is marked in the result image, which is sent back to the mobile phone.
-With this technique, novel regions of each image are identified by remembering the colors of regions of previous images.
+With this technique, novel regions of each image are identif-